October 2025

-The automotive electric drivetrain components market was valued at USD 72.11 billion in 2023 and is expected to grow by USD 528.31 billion at a CAGR of around 17.60% from 2024 to 2032.
+The automotive electric drivetrain components market is forecasted to expand from USD 99.73 billion in 2025 to USD 429.02 billion by 2034, growing at a CAGR of 17.60% from 2025 to 2034.

 The global automotive industry is undergoing a monumental shift towards electric and hybrid vehicles, driving substantial growth in the electric vehicle (EV) market in recent years.
 This transformation is fueled by advancements in technology, which have led to significant reductions in production costs and improvements in performance across key components such as electric motors and batteries.
 As a result, electric motors and batteries have become integral parts of modern electric cars, paving the way for increased adoption and market penetration.